-Blepharitis is often caused by infection of the lid margin and leads to deposits on the eyelashes and a swollen eyelid.
+Blepharitis in this location is often caused by infection of the lid margin and leads to deposits on the eyelashes and a swollen eyelid.
 Bacteria secrete irritating substances which get into the eye, resulting in discomfort.
-There is also a skin condition called Seborrheic Blepharitis which is a form of eczema.
+There is also a skin condition called seborrheic blepharitis, which is a form of eczema.

 Back or Posterior Part of the Lid

-Our eyelids contain tiny glands called Meibomian glands.
-These glands produce oils that form the top layer of the tear film.
-These oils prevent the water in your tears from drying out making them essential for eye comfort as well as for visual acuity.
+The meibomian glands are tiny glands in our eyelids, producing oils that form the top layer of the tear film.
+These oils prevent the water in your tears from drying out, making them essential for eye comfort as well as for visual acuity.

 When the meibomian glands become blocked by hardened oil secretions, or there is narrowing/blockage of the ducts, they can no longer express oil.
 Eyelids become inflamed as a result of the blockage, and the lack of oil leaves the eyes dry.

 A chalazion (meibomian cyst) may develop on the eyelid.
 This red bump may be painful initially but the pain will go away within a short time.
 Chalazions will usually go away by themselves once the blocked gland is treated.